The AI-Native Company Blueprint

 Every change an agent makes goes through a pull request.
 PRs are ephemeral branches — they exist only to facilitate review.
 Once merged, the branch is deleted and the main branch advances linearly.
 The company has only one main branch.

-Not all PRs require the same scrutiny.
+PRs are reviewed proportionally to their risk.
 Each repo defines a merge policy:

 | Repo | PR initiated by human | PR initiated by agent |